Snakes explained: Correcting misinformation about Australian snakes

 SHORT FILM: DEADLY AUSTRALIAN SNAKES & THEIR BEHAVIOUR

-DON’T MISS my educational film covering what every Australian needs to know about Australian venomous snakes and their behaviour.
-In this short film, you’ll see fascinating and never before seen footage of Australian venomous snakes.
-I’ll provide you with important information about Australian snakes.
-I’ll expose the truth about snakebite and animal related deaths in Australia.
-I’ll give you a detailed breakdown of the defensive behaviour of Australian venomous snakes, and finally, I’ll demonstrate the correct way to respond if you encounter a snake.
+DON’T MISS my educational film, where I cover everything Australian's should know about venomous snakes and their behavior.
+In this short film, you’ll witness fascinating, never-before-seen footage of Australian venomous snakes.
+I’ll share vital information about these snakes and reveal the truth behind snakebites and animal-related fatalities in Australia.
+You’ll also get a detailed breakdown of the defensive behaviors of Australian venomous snakes, and I’ll demonstrate the proper way to respond if you encounter one.

 _________________________________________________________________